SlimeVR/SlimeVR-Docs-Site/src/common-issues.md

 If none of these steps have helped you, you can find information about getting further help at [the top of this page](#common-issues).

-## The trackers are connected to the SlimeVR server but aren't showing up
+## The trackers are connected to the SlimeVR server but don't show up

 This is usually the result of an issue with the IMU.
 Plug in your Wemos D1 Mini and check through the serial console under settings in the SlimeVR server.
 You may see an error like one of the following:
 ```c